Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/README.md

 The first is to document practical methods for designing stable, engaging, and long-lasting roleplay bots for internet-connected LLMs.

-The second is to document advanced platform-specific features that can significantly improve long-term roleplay when properly understood and exploited.
+The second is to document advanced platform-specific features that can significantly improve long-term roleplay when properly understood and used.

 Everything published here is based on my own research, experimentation, and practical experience.

-The workflows, scripting methods, and platform guides presented throughout this repository are **not intended to be universal rules**.
+The workflows, scripting methods, templates, and platform guides presented throughout this repository are **not intended to be universal rules**.

-Instead, they document the approaches and observations that currently produce the most consistent results throughout my own projects.
+Instead, they document the approaches, observations, and production methods that currently produce the most consistent results throughout my own projects.

-As both LLMs and RP platforms continue to evolve, this repository will evolve alongside them.
+As both LLMs and RP platforms continue to evolve, this repository will continue evolving alongside them.

----

 ## 🇫🇷 Français